ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 **Figure 5** shows per-puzzle day scatterplots of raw GMSTs (x-axis) versus IS2 solve times (y-axis).
 Points falling on the dashed diagonal line represent identical raw solve times for IS2 and GMST on a given puzzle, points above and below this line represent "wins" for the GMS and IS2, respectively.
 Win %s for IS2 increased dramatically for most puzzle days in 2023/24, including a nearly 2x increase (37.2% to 68.9%) for Tuesday.
 The lowest IS2 win % for both time intervals was for Saturday, and Monday had the highest and second highest win %s in the pre-2023 and 2023/24 intervals, respectively.
 The per-day and interval regression lines show exclusively moderate-to-strong positive raw solve time correlations (ranging from .54 to .81) between IS2 and GMS.
 The downward shifts in all puzzle day regression lines between the older and more recent solve intervals indicates improved performance relative to the GMS.
 However, a caveat in interpretation here is that IS2 solved many older puzzles in 2023-2024, so the GMS was earlier on "their" own improvement curve when solving the same puzzles.
 The next figure will remove this issue by examining the IS2-GMS solve time relationship on data normalized to each solver's respective 10-puzzle moving average for a given solve (completion date for IS2 and issue date for GMS).

 **Figure 5.
-Scatterplots of IS2 vs GMS Raw Solve Performance by Puzzle Day and Solve Interval**
+IS2 vs GMS: Comparison of Raw Solve Performance by Puzzle Day and Solve Interval**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/886c4378-7e6d-41e0-b1cc-d69ca103451c)